sneha-krishna/hs616/final_exam_questions.md

 ## Lecture 12a

-A simple linear regression analysis is done on a data set containing vaiables `x` and `y.` Given the cofficent results below, which equation best fits this data set?
+A simple linear regression analysis is done on a data set containing vaiables `x` and `y.` Given the coefficent results below, which equation best fits this data set?
 ```r
 > fit <- lm(y ~ x)
 > coef(fit)